Mohs Surgery New York City

 The key to successful treatment of skin cancer is an early diagnosis.
 When skin cancers are detected early, the success rates are very high.
 This is particularly true with melanoma, the most dangerous form.
 The problem is that many people don’t have their skin regularly screened for skin cancer, and that’s dangerous.
 Point in fact, the American Cancer Society estimates that one million Americans are living with untreated melanoma.

 At Laser & Mohs Dermatology of New York, we provide skin cancer screening and treatment for the various forms of skin cancer.
 This includes Mohs micrographic surgery, if necessary.
+Dr. Quintana is the vice president of Skin Cancer Foundation.
+The Skin Cancer Foundation is the only international organization devoted solely to education, prevention, early detection, and prompt treatment of the worlds most common cancer.

 What is Skin Cancer?